noahwoo/noahwoo.github.io/papers/llm/transformers/transformers.md

 # Transformers

 - **Thinking Like Transformers, 2021**
-- **Training compute-optimal large language models, 2022, Deepmind**
 - **Formal Algorithms for Transformer, 2022, Deepmind**
-    - In one word: a self-contained, mathematically precise overview of transformer architectures in pesudo-code
+    - **In one word**: a self-contained, mathematically precise overview of transformer architectures in pesudo-code
     - Notes:
         - pesudo-code for each modules of Transformer:
         - Token embedding